 MCC Advisors will serve as our investment adviser.
-MCC Advisors intends to register as an investment adviser under the Investment Advisers Act of 1940.
+MCC Advisors is registered as an investment adviser under the Investment Advisers Act of 1940.
 Subject to the overall supervision of our board of directors, MCC Advisors will manage the day-to-day operations of, and provide investment advisory and management services to, Medley Capital Corporation.